 Admission is free and tickets are not required.

-Please note that this particular event will take on Friday evening rather than the traditional Sunday afternoon time.
+Please note that this particular event will take on Friday evening at 7:00pm rather than the traditional Sunday afternoon time.

 Admission is free and tickets are not required.
 A free-will offering will be accepted.